Azapru/lovetools/README.md

 ```sh
 INSTALL
 ```
+5. Explorer should open inside lovetools's install directory, now add this folder into your user PATH variable manually because Windows is a shitty OS and its SETX PATH command completely messes up your whole PATH.
-3. If finished successfully, lovetools should be now installed!
+4. If done correctly, lovetools should be now installed!

 ## or...
 Download pre-build binary